mozilla/shield-studies-addon-utils/README.md

 The pings end up in the `shield-study-addon` Telemetry bucket for faster analysis.

-Allows add-on developers to build [Shield Study][shield-wiki] (Normandy) compatible add-ons without having to think very much.
+Allows add-on developers to build [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) ([Normandy](https://wiki.mozilla.org/Firefox/Shield#Normandy_-_User_Profile_Matching_and_Recipe_Deployment)) compatible add-ons without having to think very much.

 ## What You are Building

 - You are building a [LEGACY ADD-ON](https://developer.mozilla.org/Add-ons/Legacy_add_ons).
 To deploy these after 57, you will need the magic special signing.
 - Web Extensions are not strong enough [yet](https://github.com/mozilla/shield-studies-addon-utils/issues/45).
-- Jetpack / addon-sdk is NOT AT ALL SUPPORTED since v4.
+- Jetpack / addon-sdk is NOT AT ALL SUPPORTED since v4 of this utils library.

 ## Get started